 A second exceptional work by Zhang Daqian 'Landscape in Switzerland' formerly in the collection of Wang Deguan, recalls the occasion that Zhang stayed with the collector in Switzerland.
 The impressive provenance saw a low estimate of HK$1 million easily exceeded by the final price of HK$3,880,000.

-The final total for the sale exceeded HK$66 million, setting a high note for the first full fortnight of coordinated sales covering six categories in the new dramatic architect designed specialist auction center.
+The final total for the sale exceeded HK$66 million, setting a high note for the first full fortnight of coordinated sales covering six categories in the new dramatic architect designed specialist auction centre.

 NOTES FOR EDITORS